-Step-by-step tutorial for a Russian Rugelach Recipe.
-Flakey bite-sized cookies filled with a crunchy meringue walnut filling and rolled around.
-The cookie is soft, delicate and just melts in your mouth.
+Step-by-step tutorial for Russian rugelach recipe.
+Flakey bite-sized cookies filled with a crunchy meringue walnut filling and dried fruit rolled around.
+The cookie is soft and delicate and melts in your mouth.

-Rugelachs are a small cookie that is popular in the Russian/Ukrainian communities.
-The cookies are filled and are rolled up.
+Rugelach are small cookies that are popular in Russian/Ukrainian cuisine.
+The cookies are filled with dried fruit and are rolled up.
 Once baked, they are dusted with powdered sugar.

-These cookies are flakey and crunchy yet melt in your mouth soft with the most delicious crunchy meringue filling.
+These cookies are flakey and crunchy yet melt in your mouth soft with the most delicious filling.

-- In a large bowl, add the cubed bold butter and flour.
-Mix with a fork until mixture is crumbly and lumpy.
+- Crumble flour and butter- In a large bowl, add cubed cold butter and flour.
+Mix with a fork until the mixture is crumbly and lumpy.

-- In a small bowl, whisk together the sour cream and egg yolks, pour into the flour mixture and mix until combined.
-The dough will be soft and elastic and slightly sticky.
+- Add sour cream and egg- Whisk the sour cream and egg yolks in a small bowl, pour into the flour mixture, and mix until combined.
+The dough will be soft, elastic, and slightly sticky.

-- In a medium bowl, beat the egg whites until soft peaks form, about 2-3 minutes.
-Slowly beat in the sugar, mix until stiff peaks form.
+- Beat egg whites- In a medium bowl, with a mixer, beat the egg whites until soft peaks form, about 2-3 minutes.
+Slowly beat in the sugar and mix until stiff peaks form.

-- Chop walnuts, not too fine and not too large.
+- Chop nuts- With a blender, chop the walnuts, not too fine and not too large.
 Fold in the nuts to the egg whites until combined.

 how to shape and fill rugelach cookies-